 Writhlington School is committed to ‘Closing the Gap’ for vulnerable students and the Pupil Premium will form a vital part of that process.
 Provision will be made through:

-If you think you qualify for free school meals more information can be found at the links below.
+If you think you qualify for free school meals more information can be found via the BANES website.

-If you require assistance with making an application for free school meals, please contact Mr Burr (Deputy Head).
+If you require assistance with making an application for free school meals, please contact Mrs England via our contact form.